Azure/azure-sdk-for-java/sdk/videoanalyzer/azure-media-videoanalyzer-edge/README.md

 ### Install the package

-Install the Live Video Analytics client library for Java with Maven:
+Install the Live Video Analyzer client library for Java with Maven:

 ### Prerequisites